Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Semantics-Aware Communication Model

 \subsection{System Model}

-Consider a remote estimation system consisting of an information source, a sensor (transmitter), a wireless channel, and a remote estimator (receiver), as depicted in Figure~\ref{fig:system_model}.
-The information source $\{X_t\}_{t\geq 1}$ is modeled as an irreducible Markov chain taking values in a finite alphabet $\mathcal{X}$.
+Consider a time-slotted communication system depicted in Figure~\ref{fig:system_model}.
+The time ordering of the relevant variables is shown in Figure~\ref{fig:timeline}.
+The information source $\{X_{t}\}_{t\geq 1}$ is modeled as an irreducible Markov chain taking values in a finite alphabet $\mathcal{X}$.
 The chain's transition probability matrix is given by